pr0me/binaryninja-api/docs/dev/workflows.md

 	})
 	```

+!!! note
-**_NOTE:_** Linking activity eligibility to an existing setting (or another activity's automatically generated control setting) enables the management of activities as groups.
+	Linking activity eligibility to an existing setting (or another activity's automatically generated control setting) enables the management of activities as groups.
 This allows multiple activities to be enabled or disabled with a single setting, simplifying control and enhancing coordination.

 #### Activity with View-Type Eligibility
 - Activity executes based on all view types except 'Raw' BinaryViews.